DebadityaShome/debaditya-portfolio/content/home/experience.md

       Overview:

       * Conducted cross-disciplinary research at the intersection of Deep learning and wireless communications, under the supervision of Dr. Omer Waqar from Thompson River's University, Canada.
-      * Authored a comprehensive review paper addressing a gap in literature on the bi-directional interplay of Federated learning and wireless communications, under review at the journal - **Transactions on Emerging Telecommunications Technologies**.
+      * Authored a comprehensive review paper addressing a gap in literature on the bi-directional interplay of Federated learning and wireless communications, accepted at the journal - **Transactions on Emerging Telecommunications Technologies**.
-      * Designed a novel unsupervised learning algorithm for energy and power optimization in UAV networks, manuscript under preparation.
+      * Designed a novel unsupervised learning algorithm for energy and power optimization in UAV networks.
+The paper was presented at IEEE UEMCON 2021, and recieved the *Best Presenter award*.

   - title: Research intern (PRISM program)
     company: Samsung Research